 Hmmm, how long would it take?

 I see.
-It seems like you need someone who has five hours available and who is really good at researching.
+It seems like you need someone who has two hours available and who is really good at researching.
 (Confirm that you understand their problem)

 I don’t think I’m the person with that skillset and I’m pretty busy this week.
 (Explain why you can't)

 Have you asked Jamie if she has time?
 She’s a really good researcher.
-(Offer a alternative solution)
+(Offer an alternative solution)

 Oh, no problem.
 That's a good idea.
 I’ll check with Jamie.
 Thanks a lot.